If managing accounts receivable is your responsibility, then you’re most likely facing many of these challenges:

 A2Z Company’s Strategic Decision:

-- Immediate influx of 6700 receivable accounts (worth approx. $2.7 million) that required handling and resolution, with an average age of >270 days past due
+- Immediate influx of 6,700 receivable accounts (valued around $2.7 million) that required handling and resolution, with an average age of >270 days past due

 - Clean up the one-time influx of past due accounts quickly and cost-effectively